westonstearns/courses-googlevis-weston/chapter1.md

 *** =instructions
 - Take a subset from the `development` dataset that does not include the values after 2008.
 Then output the final few rows of the data frame with `tail()`.
 - To make sure the graph is not too busy, you will work with a subset of only a few countries.
 These countries are stored in the variable `selection`.
 Take a subset from `development` with only the countries in `selection` and name this dataset `development_motion`.
-The operator `%in` will be helpful here.
+The operator `%in%` will be helpful here.

 *** =hint
 Remember to use `subset()` to pull only years >= 2008 particular values from `development`.
 Then, make use of the `%in%` operator to only select values from the Country column that are in `selection`.